meltano/meltano/docs/src/_reference/command-line-interface.md

 ##### Tasks

-A task should consist of the same format as arguments supplied to [the `meltano run` command](#run), which can be any valid sequence of extractors, mappers, loaders, and plugin commands.
+A task should be of the same format as arguments supplied to [the `meltano run` command](#run), which can be any valid sequence of extractors, mappers, loaders, and plugin commands.
 Note that such a sequence is only valid if it is one of:

 1. An extractor followed directly by a loader.
 E.g. `tap-gitlab target-postgres`